Extravasation of Chemotherapeutic Agents

 When a doctor fails to inform the patient of all of the risks of the intravenous administration of chemotherapeutic drugs, does not oversee the administration of the drug in the appropriate manner, or does not react to the extravasation of the drug with the right treatment, then he may be liable for medical malpractice.Peter Thompson & Associates Develops Effective Medical Malpractice Cases

 Although the administration of chemotherapeutic agents is an effective way to combat some types of cancer, the manner in which the drugs are delivered may lead to more harm than good.
 A doctor has an obligation to ensure that the patient has all relevant information, that appropriate actions are taken during the delivery of the drug, and that all necessary measures are taken after extravasation has happened.
 If you were the victim of the extravasation of a chemotherapeutic agent, the skilled and hardworking medical malpractice attorneys at Peter Thompson & Associates may be able to help you get the justice you deserve.
-To schedule a free initial consultation, please call us at (800) 804-2004.
+To schedule an initial consultation, please call us at (800) 804-2004.